zaksabeast/PokemonRNGGuides/guides/Ruby, Sapphire, and Emerald/Emerald Egg RNG.md

 ### Calibration

-Before RNGing for your desired egg, calibration is needed for determining your specific calibration.
+Before RNGing for your desired egg, a calibration must be done.

 1. Restart the emulator and pause when ready to take a step in-game.
     - Take note of what frame you are on and create a save state.